The Body Keeps the Score: Reception

-The Body Keeps the Score was well-received, including a starred review from Library Journal.
+After its publication in 2014, The Body Keeps the Score became one of the most prominent popular science books of its time, remaining a best-seller for years after its release and gaining wide readership among clinicians and the general public.
+It received a starred review from Library Journal.
 Reviewing the book for New Scientist magazine, Shaoni Bhattacharya wrote that "[p]acked with science and human stories, the book is an intense read that can get technical.
 Stay with it, though: van der Kolk has a lot to say, and the struggle and resilience of his patients is very moving."
+A 2024 article in The Financial Times wrote that the book "has become an improbable sensation.
+Buoyed by a groundswell of popular interest in trauma and psychology in the wake of the pandemic, the dense, scientifically rigorous text has become a latent, runaway success, spending nearly 300 weeks on The New York Times bestseller list."